WIKKIwk/erpnext_ai/README.md

 # Navigate to your bench directory
 cd /path/to/your/bench

-# Get the app from GitHub
+# Get the app from GitHub (run after installing frappe/erpnext core apps)
 bench get-app https://github.com/WIKKIwk/erpnext_ai.git

 # Install the app on your site